nvaccess/nvda/projectDocs/dev/contributing.md

 1. [Create a Pull Request (PR)](./githubPullRequestTemplateExplanationAndExamples.md)
 	- When you think a contribution is ready, or you would like feedback, open a draft pull request.
 	When you would like a review, mark the PR as "ready for review".
-	- Please fill out the Pull Request Template, including the checklist of considerations.
+	- Please fill out the Pull Request template, including the checklist of considerations.
 	The checklist asks you to confirm that you have thought about each of the items, if any of the items are missing it is helpful to explain elsewhere in the PR why it has been left out.
+	- Automated checks will be run against your PR.
+	If these fail, please review them.
+	Sometimes system tests fail unexpectedly.
+	If you believe the failure is unrelated, feel free to ignore it unless it is raised by a reviewer.
 1. Participate in the code review process
 	- This process requires core NVDA developers to understand the intent of the change, read the code changes, asking questions or suggesting changes.
 	Please participate in this process, answering questions, and discussing the changes.